-Some key factors that make Bhubaneswar a startup paradise are its closeness to the world class educational institutes and research environment, comparatively lower operational cost and exposure to the global markets.
-Emergence of IT giants like Infosys, Mindtree and TCS in Bhubaneswar also acts as a catalyst for the fast growing startup culture in the city.
+Some key factors that make Bhubaneswar a startup paradise are its closeness to the world-class educational institutes and research environment, comparatively lower operational cost and exposure to the global markets.
+The emergence of IT giants like Infosys, Mindtree and TCS in Bhubaneswar also acts as a catalyst for the fast-growing startup culture in the city.
 The young generation in Bhubaneswar has understood the value of self-employment and is willing to take the risk with a lot of enthusiasm.
 This year the World Bank has ranked Bhubaneswar as the best place to do business in India.

-“Bhubaneswar acts a great destination to start and validate customers.
-Having a limited and curated demand,the cash burn would be lower, facilitating stability of business model to enter Tier-1 cities,” says Amlan Patnaik, facilitator for Startup Weekend in Bhubaneswar.
+“Bhubaneswar acts as a great destination to start and validate customers.
+Having a limited and curated demand, the cash burn would be lower, facilitating stability of business model to enter Tier-1 cities,” says Amlan Patnaik, facilitator for Startup Weekend in Bhubaneswar.

 The current focus of KIIT-TBI is in the field of Pharma-Biotech, Bioinformatics, Exploitive Microbiology, Agri-tech & Information Technology, Robotics and other Electronics & Engineering based technology.
-The facilities of the incubated startups include office space, high speed Internet, basic utilities auditorium, conference room, library and meeting space.
+The facilities of the incubated startups include office space, high-speed Internet, basic utility auditorium, conference room, library and meeting space.

 The Temple City is also home to a customer base which is maturing at a fast pace and is willing to try new ideas and concepts.
 Realizing the market potential big startups like Olacabs, Uber, Meru and FoodPanda have extended their operations to Bhubaneswar in past years.